Job Description for Safety Chair

 • Cooperate with school authorities to inform the public of these programs.

-• Suggest a neighborhood survey to discover environmental and toxic substance hazards and follow up with proper authorities for correction and implementation of safety programs.
+• Suggest a neighborhood survey to determine potential environmental and toxic substance hazards and follow up with proper authorities for correction and implementation of safety programs.

-• Cooperate with PTA program chairman to plan a safety program for at least one PTA meeting during the year.
+• Cooperate with the PTA Program Chair to plan a safety program for at least one PTA meeting during the year.
 Secure guest speakers from community safety agencies.
 Make announcements and arrange displays, exhibits and posters at meetings.

 • Sponsor parent education safety awareness programs.